14-15 Sept 2024

 Into the Devil’s Throat

 There is just one trail, beginning across the road from the iconic, pink Hotel Das Cataratas where Princess Diana stayed overlooking the river and a vintage pink VW bus.
-The trail ends at Devil’s Throat amid raging waters, wet cascades and roaring waters.
+The trail ends at Devil’s Throat amid raging waters, wet cascades and roaring falls.

 Footbridge below the falls, opportunity to cool off in misty shower

-Certainly the highlight of the Brazilian side is the panoramic view from the footbridge where I was surrounded by awesome cascades.
+Certainly the highlight of the Brazilian side is the panoramic view from the footbridge where I was surrounded by plunging cascades.
 Expect to get wet.
 Views and experience is worth the cooling shower of mists as one passes seriously close to the gigantic, tumbling wall of water.

 Departure is by elevator to a viewing platform above the falls.
 Everything about the experience is spectacular.
 I am enthused to purchase a key chain for my wall.
 Douglas wondered many minutes what a “kitchen” chain was.

-Iguaçu Brasil
+Iguaçu Falls, Brasil

 I believe my Sunday is planned.